PawelMarchel01/AI-core-algorithms/README.md

 # AI-basics

-The entire repository is devoted to programs that I wrote for classes on the basics of artificial intelligence that took place at the Lodz University of Technology
+This entire repository is dedicated to the basics of AI.

+**1.TSP**: here is a solution to the TSP problem using various artificial intelligence methods.
+You will find here:

+- Generating distance matrix
+- DFS and BFS
+- NN and KNN
+- A* (with optimal and sub-optimal heuristics)
+- ant algorithm